-To replace Filter 3, proceed as follows (see Figure 2-19).
+To replace Filter 3, proceed as follows (see Figure 2-20).

 - 1. Stop the engine. - 2.
 Take precautions to prevent being burned by hot oil. - 3.
 Place a suitable container under the filter element to catch hydraulic oil leakage. - 4.
 Clean the outside of filter element and the area around the filter head. - 5.
 Using a filter wrench, loosen the filter element. - 6.
 Remove the filter element and discard it and the oil leakage according to local environmental regulations. - 7.
 Make sure the seal is securely attached to the new element. - 8.
 Lubricate the seal on the new element with clean hydraulic oil.
 Do not use grease. - 9.
 Do not fill the new element with oil. - 10.
 Screw the new element onto the filter housing until the seal is snug against the head. - 11.
 Tighten the element by hand 1/2 turn more so the seal is properly seated and the filter element does not leak. - 12.
 Start the engine and allow the hydraulic system to return to its operating pressure and temperature. - 13.
 Check the filter element for leaks.
-Tighten the element as required to stop leakage. - 14.
-Check the filter element for leaks.
 Tighten the element as required to stop leakage.